hc-bondis/plista-api/README.md

 use Plista\API\Interfaces\Response;

 /**
- * By extending the Response interface, we can access the raw JSON data via $this->getData();
+ * By extending the Response interface, we can access the raw JSON data
+ * via $this->getData();
  */
 class PizzaResponse extends Response {

 	/**
-	 * We can declare any member variables here, and because all the other member variables
+	 * We can declare any member variables here, and because alli the other member
-	 * are private, they can even have the same names as declared in the abstract Response class */
+	 * variables are private, they can even have the same names as declared in the
+	 * abstract Response class
+	 */

 	/**